snehak2220/HRHorizon/README.md

 # HRHorizon
-# HRHorizon is an employee management system build using python, Django
+# HRHorizon is an employee management system build using python, Django.
+Frontend using HTML,CSS and Bootstrap